shenlab-sinai/DeepRegFinder/README.md

 Many machine learning algorithms for enhancer identification exist.
 However, most of them are designed for reproducing results only.
 It's a hassle to apply them to your own data considering the most time-consuming part of a machine learning project is often data cleaning and formatting.
 We developed DeepRegFinder to be a modularized pipeline for you to build training data from aligned reads and genomic annotation easily so that you can use them to train models and make predictions.
 DeepRegFinder uses two deep neural networks: convolutional neural net (CNN) and recurrent neural net (RNN).

 ### Benchmarks
-DeepRegFinder predicts one of five classes for a genomic region: poised enhancer, active enhancer, poised promoter, active promoter and background.
+DeepRegFinder predicts one of five classes for a genomic region: poised enhancer (PE), active enhancer (AE), poised promoter (PT), active promoter (AT) and background (Bdg).
 Mean average precision (mAP) of the four non-background classes is used as the model evaluation metric.
 DeepRegFinder compares favorably with two established methods on three different cell types (mAP with 95% confidence intervals):
 |                                    |     K562                    |     H1                      |     GM12878                 |
 |------------------------------------|-----------------------------|-----------------------------|-----------------------------|
 |     DeepRegFinder (CNN)            |     0.721 [0.711, 0.732]    |     0.694 [0.680, 0.708]    |     0.679 [0.671, 0.686]    |